9.2 Theories of Substance Use / Addiction

 Social Theories

 Social connections are also important for our health.
 Think back to the beginning days of the COVID-19 pandemic and how many people were negatively impacted by the social gathering restrictions.
-For many people isolation increased their substance use / addiction.
-Some people used technology to connect with family, friends, and even with their workplace.
+Some people used increased their substance use to cope with the isolation.(31) Some people used technology to connect with family, friends, and even with their workplace.

 Transcript